Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 Based on my experience, the most effective spoon colors for steelhead fishing in rivers are chartreuse, chartreuse/silver, silver, silver/orange, green/silver, and blue/silver.

-There are three effective techniques for spoon fishing for steelhead
+There are three effective techniques for catching steelhead with spoons.

-Method #1: The most commonly used technique involves casting the spoon into the river and then retrieving it straight in with a slow steady retrieve. depending on the depth and speed of the river you may need to let the spoon sink a bit or a lot.
-I’ll discuss depths and water columns more below.
+Method #1: The most commonly used technique involves casting the spoon into the river and then retrieving it straight in with a slow but steady retrieve.
+Depending on the depth and speed of the river, you may need to let the spoon sink a bit or a lot.
+Most anglers cast to random spots or fan cast.
+This is the least effective method.

 Method #2: This technique works best in faster currents.
-Cast the spoon across and slightly downriver, letting the current swing the lure across the pool without any reeling.
+Cast the spoon across or slightly downriver, and let the current swing the lure across the pool without any reeling.
 This “swing” technique carries the spoon downstream and across as it sinks, wobbles, and entices the steelhead to bite.

 How Fast To Reel A Spoon For Steelhead?